open-mmlab/mmocr/docs/en/notes/branches.md

 ### 3. `0.x`

 The `0.x` branch serves as an archive for MMOCR 0.x (e.g. v0.6.3).
-This branch will no longer receive active updates or improvements, but it remains accessible for historical reference or for users who have not yet upgraded to MMOCR 1.x.
+This branch will no longer actively receive updates or improvements, but it remains accessible for historical reference or for users who have not yet upgraded to MMOCR 1.x.

 ### 3. `1.x`